 The district launched a new globally themed K-8 school, Martin Millennium Academy, to signal its commitment to global education.
 The school offers a Spanish dual language program, ambassador teachers in every grade level, and integration of global themes and project-based inquiry approaches in every classroom.

 The district established an expectation for all teachers to be global educators.
 Every teacher in Edgecombe County participates in online professional development to increase levels of global competence and skill in incorporating global concepts into daily instruction.

 According to the 2016 Participate Learning end of year survey, a majority of teachers in Edgecombe County “agree” or “strongly agree” that they:

 - Are more open to experimenting and taking risks with new instructional content, strategies, and/or technologies (78%).

 - Better understand the value of global investigations as a means to develop interdisciplinary content expertise (77%).

 - Are more sensitive to the cultures represented by students in their schools (78%).

-Want to know more about our dual language and global education offerings?
+Want to know more about our partnership offerings?
 Contact us — we’d love to hear from you!